 Regularly world leaders gather for official NATO summits to discuss security, defence, and global stability.
-In June 2025, The Hague will host the next NATO Summit, drawing attention from allies, adversaries, and a wide range of geopolitical actors.
+In June 2025, the NATO Summit was hosted in The Hague, drawing attention from allies, adversaries, and a wide range of geopolitical actors.
 Such high-profile events are not only of strategic importance but also prime targets for both digital and physical threats.
 The digital threat landscape surrounding a NATO summit is complex and ever-evolving.
 Your team is tasked with analysing the cybersecurity threats that could emerge around such a summit.